 Singapore’s Straits Times Index declined 0.6 percent.
 Hong Kong’s Hang Seng Index (HSI) rose 0.4 percent, while China’s Shanghai Composite Index retreated 0.7 percent.

 Futures on the S&P 500 (SPXL1) fell 0.2 percent today.
-The gauge added 0.3 percent in New York yesterday after International Business Machines Corp., the world’s biggest computer-services provider, and EBay Inc. (EBAY), the largest Internet marketplace, beat profit forecasts.
+The gauge added 0.3 percent in New York yesterday after International Business Machines Corp., the world’s biggest computer-services provider, and EBay Inc. (EBAY:US), the largest Internet marketplace, beat profit forecasts.
 Gains were limited after U.S. existing home sales unexpectedly fell and manufacturing in the Philadelphia region contracted for a third month.

 Earnings have exceeded analyst estimates for 63 of the 86 companies listed on the S&P 500 that have reported quarterly results this month, according to data compiled by Bloomberg.
 Profits have slumped 0.8 percent for the group.

 Toyota slumped 1.8 percent to 2,967 yen.
 James Hardie Industries SE, a building-products maker that receives about two-thirds of its sales from the U.S., slumped 0.7 percent to A$8.32.